bomian98/obsidian-hide-commands-in-menu/README.md

-# 🕶️ Obsidian Hide Commands in Menus
+# 🕶️ Hide Commands in Menus

 This plugin allows you to hide any commands, including those from community plugins.